3 Common Beagle Behaviour Problems (And How To Fix Them)

 Where Do Beagles Come From?

 Beagles were developed in England over several centuries for rabbit and hare hunting with packs.
-The modern Beagle was refined in the 1800s, with emphasis on scenting ability, stamina, and pack work.
+The modern Beagle was refined in the 1800s.
+Emphasis was on scenting ability, stamina, and pack work.
+The name possibly comes from French "beugler" (to bellow) or "beag" (small).
+They were bred to work in large packs of 20-40 dogs, following scent trails for hours.

 What were they bred to do?